-- Dealing with patient or colleague complaint - Reflection on recruitment of patient to a clinical research trial - Constructing a hypothetical reference for another colleague
+- Dealing with patient or colleague complaint - o Reflection on recruitment of patient to a clinical research trial - Construct a hypothetical reference for another colleague

 Feedback and actions advised for further learning are recorded solely for the trainee's benefit.
 The reflective CBD should be uploaded into the trainee's portfolio.
-One reflective learning episode would count as equivalent to a single workplace-based assessment.
+One reflective learning episode would count as equivalent to a single workplace-based assessment with the aim of achieving about 8-10 of these per year.